corruptcookie/cmsc420-swamy-hw/README.md

 # csmc420-swamy-hw
-A repository for Homework announcement for CMSC 420 taught by Prof. Narayanswamy.
+A forked repository for student doing CMSC 420 Homework taught by Prof. Narayanswamy.